Western Illinois University - Quad Cities - Academics

 Applicants failing to meet the minimum undergraduate requirements may be considered for probationary admission with a cumulative undergraduate GPA of 2.75-2.99.
 Applicants with a cumulative undergraduate GPA between 2.6-2.74 may request consideration for probationary admission – an additional portfolio and official GRE scores, must be submitted by the applicant at the time of application.
 The additional material included in the portfolio is intended to assist the Selection and Retention Committee’s evaluation of the applicant’s potential success as a graduate student in the Department of Counselor Education.
 All applicants admitted as probationary students must petition for full admission after completing nine graduate hours from any of the following courses: CN 540, CN 541, CN 545, CN 551, CN 554, or EIS 500.

-Applicants not meeting the above requirements may request individual consideration based upon exceptional circumstances.
+Applicants with Undergraduate GPAs not meeting the above requirements may request individual consideration based upon exceptional circumstances.
 This is done only with rare exception.
 Applicants must contact the Chairperson of the Department of Counselor Education to set up a meeting prior to applying to the Department.
-Applications received from individuals who do not meet the requirements above and have not met with the Chairperson will not be considered.
+Applications received from individuals who do not meet the requirements above and have not met with the Chairperson prior to applying will not be considered.

 Students will be required to complete a disclosure status (indicating whether or not a student’s criminal background status has changed) during the semester prior to enrollment in techniques, child and adolescent counseling, practicum, and internship.
 All students must register for their Comprehensive Examination while enrolled in practicum.
 The Exam will be given during the student’s internship semester.
 A passing score is required to advance to degree completion.
 Please review the Comprehensive Examination Policy or if there are further questions email the Department of Counselor Education at email@example.com for additional information.